guhan/zerotociso/docs/DESIGNANDMODELS.md

 - defining a set of system states, initial states, integrity is maintained and interference is prevented

 ### Graham-Denning Model
-secure creation and deleteion of both subjects and objects
+secure creation and deletion of both subjects and objects